leonardherndon/task-card-app/README.md

-This is my Angular2 Skeleton Project
+This is my Task Card App Project